Lewes Prison information

 Accommodation: Lewes prison is a combination of original, Victorian wings comprising mainly shared accommodation and a new build unit consisting of 174 single cells.

 Regime: HMP Lewes provides a limited range of work, education and training activities, including:

 - Education provision for all abilities in a variety of subjects, including IT.

-- Work is available in a small contract services workshop, as well as in the Laundry, Stores and Kitchen.
+- Work is available in a small contract services workshop, as well as in, Stores and Kitchen.

 - Domestic and industrial cleaning work is also available on residential wings and in some work areas.